top of page

 Costs based on a Military Multi-engine pilot with an unrestricted GREEN rating:

 CPL + MEIR - Skyborne (Gloucester) - Skyborne operate DA-42s from modern facilities with good sims.
 They are one of the best options for military conversions.
 The cost is £8,768 (Jun 2023 price) for the MEP, CPL and IR depending on experience and they have a DA-42 sim.
 The price includes aircraft and sim hire, instruction, landing fees, approach fees and aircraft hire for the 2 CAA tests.
 The CAA examiner fees are not included which cost £924 for each of the 2 tests.
 You can use SLC and IRTC against this course along with ELCAS.
-No availability until July 2024.
+2 spaces in June, July, August.
+No military conversions from Sept 24 onwards.

 CPL + MEIR - ACS (Perth, Scotland) - ACS have modern DA-42 aircraft at their Perth airfield.
 They are a great option for pilots based in Scotland or at the Northern bases.
 They are ELCAS registered and keen to assist military pilots.
 Their ME conversion course is £TBC for 2024.
 No availability until July 2024.